rezzza/mock-extension/README.md

 # Behat Mock Extension

+**DEPRECATED** We no longer provide support for this extension.
+Feel free to fork.

 Let the mock engine that you want coming to help you in your behat tests by mocking the Symfony services.

 * dev-master : Behat 2.5.x